scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 scala> List(1, "2", 3.0, List(4))
 val res0: List[Any] = List(1, 2, 3.0, List(4))
 ```
-We that the compiler tries to infer a common supertype for the elements of the list,
+We see that the compiler tries to infer a common supertype for the elements of the list,
 in this case `Any`.

 If do the same with tuples, the elements maintain their individual and specific type: